FSU Home → SW

 FSU is the first HBCU in the country to collaborate with the US Army to offer a master's degree in social work to active duty soldiers.
 The FSU-Army MSW Program at Fort Sam Houston, Texas, is designed as a full-time accelerated MSW Program.

-Congratulations to Dr. Sharon E. Williams, Dr. Quienton L. Nichols as well as Dr. Williams' daugther, Nadia L. Williams on their joint publication "Public Child Welfare Workers' Perception of Efficacy Relative to Multicultural Awareness, Knowledge and Skills, Journal of Children and Youth Services Review (UCLA).
+Congratulations to Dr. Sharon E. Williams, Dr. Quienton L. Nichols and Nadia L. Williams on their joint publication "Public Child Welfare Workers' Perception of Efficacy Relative to Multicultural Awareness, Knowledge and Skills, Journal of Children and Youth Services Review (UCLA).
 DOI information: 10.1016/j.childyouth.2013.08.002.

 Congratulations to Dr. Sharon E. Williams for her appointment to the City of Fayetteville-Cumberland County, Commission on Human Relations.
 The Commission on Human Relations studies problems of discrimination in any or all fields of human relationships and encourages fair treatment and mutual understanding among all racial, ethnic, sex and age groups.
 The commission promotes programs and seeks solutions to these problems.

-Dr. Gregory E. Perkins, Assistant Chair and Assistant Professor, the Department of Social Work at Fayetteville State University have accepted an invitation by the General Alumni Association of the University of North Carolina at Chapel Hill to represent his class within the Alumni Processional delegation on University Day.
-University Day is October 12, and it marks the 1793 laying of the cornerstone of Old East, the nation's first state university building.
-Carolina has celebrated University Day since 1877.
-In 1957 University Day became the traditional inauguration day for new chancellors.
-The University of North Carolina at Chapel Hill will install Dr. Carol L. Folt as its 11th chancellor on University Day.
-She will deliver an installation address during the ceremony in Polk Place, on the steps of South Building.
+Dr. Gregory E. Perkins, Assistant Chair and Assistant Professor, the Department of Social Work at Fayetteville State University accepted an invitation by the General Alumni Association of the University of North Carolina at Chapel Hill to represent his class within the Alumni Processional delegation on University Day.
+University Day took place on October 12, 2013, and it marked the 1793 laying of the cornerstone of Old East, the nation's first state university building.
+University Day became the traditional inauguration day for new chancellors.
+The University of North Carolina at Chapel Hill installed Dr. Carol L. Folt as its 11th chancellor on their University Day.

 Congratulations Dr. Perkins on his presentation titled "An Evaluation of Community based Intervention Strategies to Reduce Rule-breaking and Aggressive Behaviors in High Risk and Juvenile Delinquent Youth" to Argosy University's AUO first semi-annual virtual psychology research conference.